So they proposed two, Joseph called Barsabbas,

 Why does his part of the story resonate with me?

-Well, a few years ago, I was at daily Mass on the Feast of St. Matthias.
-Only a few days before, I had been passed over for a promotion at work.
+A few years ago, I was at daily Mass on the Feast of St. Matthias.
+Just days before, I had been passed over for a promotion at work.
 It was a job I wanted badly, and—to be completely honest—I was devastated.
-I was carrying a lot of pain when I arrived at Mass, and the priest’s homily didn’t help.
-The priest spoke about Saint Matthias, and how sometimes we are chosen to do great things, or called upon in a special way.
-And during this homily, my mind kept turning to the runner-up: I wonder how he felt?
-What did he do after he lost out in a game of chance?
+I was carrying a lot of pain with me when I arrived at Mass, and the priest’s homily didn’t help.
+The priest spoke about Saint Matthias, and how sometimes we are chosen to do great things, given new responsibilities, or called upon to do something special.
+During this homily, my mind kept turning to the runner-up: I wonder how he felt?
+What did he do after he lost out in that game of chance?

-Well, after Mass I was curious, so I tried to find out anything I could about his fate, but to little avail.
+I was still curious after Mass, and I tried to find out anything I could about his fate, but to little avail.
 Something I discovered, believe it or not, was that there are actually quite a few sermons posted online by Evangelical pastors about JcBwwakaJ (I guess I’m not alone in my thoughts about him).
-There was very little in the way of hagiography or legend about him, however.
+In the Catholic tradition, there was very little in the way of hagiography or legend about him, however.

 In fact, the most extensive information about him online (at least that I could find) was provided by his Wikipedia page, which tells us: